How to Plan a Perfect Italy Road Trip: Complete Guide 2025

 The Stelvio Pass drive is insane (in a good way) – 48 hairpin turns that’ll make your passenger car sick.
 It is only open from May through October, though.
 The Amalfi Coast drive is stunning but narrow as hell.
 I’ve never been so stressed and amazed at the same time.

-Italy offers an incredible mix of world-famous attractions and lesser-known treasures:
+Italy offers an incredible mix of world-famous attractions and hidden gems:

 - Charming small towns perfect for road trip stops Tuscany: San Gimignano, Montepulciano, Pienza